bajjer/giftstr/README.md

 - **request to buy** gift card to Alice's store from Bob
 - **send payment** to Bob in exchange for a gift card
 - **receive gift card** from Bob and **confirmation of reassignment** by Alice
-- **redeem, return, confirm succesful, or document failure** of redemption from Alice, same as Bob would
+- **redeem, return, confirm successful, or document failure** of redemption from Alice, same as Bob would
 - **relist the gift card for sale** instead of redeeming it, **receive payment** and **confirm transfer**, same as Bob would
-- view the history of succesful redemptions, documented failures, and outstanding gift cards Alice has assigned, same as Bob would
+- view the history of successful redemptions, documented failures, and outstanding gift cards Alice has assigned, same as Bob would

 ### David, the gift card recipient
 - **receive gift card** to Alice's store from Alice, Bob, or Charlie and **confirmation of reassignment** by Alice
-- **redeem, return, confirm succesful, document failure, relist for sale, and view history**, same as Charlie would
+- **redeem, return, confirm successful, document failure, relist for sale, and view history**, same as Charlie would

 ## User stories
 ### Bob buys a gift card from Alice